Manmadedrummer/Morza-Island-Araxia-Server/README.md

 - The maps and the patch for this area can be downloaded from patch-Z.
 The sound files come from the bands: Songhammer and Level 70 Elite Tauren Chieftain.
 Please go buy something from these bands to support them.

 Just run the SQL statements provided, on your favorite database editor and you should be good to go.
+The 'DBC Table Info' is the table you need to run against your world/server database (For Azerothcore its, acore_world)